anki-xyz/pipraPaper/paper.md

 of tools that allow the annotation, such as [LabelMe](https://github.com/wkentaro/labelme) [@labelme2016] and [DiffGram](https://github.com/diffgram/diffgram).
 However, many of these tools are focusing on annotation completeness and are not optimized to a specific problem, such as the fast generation of binary masks of large, continuous files, such as videos.
+They further use adjustable polygonal structures, whereas `pipra` directly annotates single pixels.

 With `pipra`, we focus on the efficient generation of binary masks with maximum interoperability.
 We also ensure a low threshold to use the software,